The Sopranos: Season 1 (1999)

 When Tony Soprano collapses after suffering a panic attack, he begins therapy with Dr. Jennifer Melfi.
-Details of Tony's upbringing - with his father's influence looming large on his development as a gangster, but more so that of Tony's mother, Livia, who is vengeful, narcissistic, and possibly psychopathic - are revealed.
+Details of Tony's upbringing—with his father's influence looming large on his development as a gangster, but more so that of Tony's mother, Livia, who is vengeful, narcissistic, and possibly psychopathic—are revealed.
 His complicated relationship with his wife Carmela is also explored, as well as her feelings regarding her husband's cosa nostra ties.
 Meadow and Anthony Jr., Tony's children, gain increasing knowledge of their father's mob dealings.
 Later, federal indictments are brought as a result of someone in his organization talking to the FBI.

 Tony's uncle Corrado "Junior" Soprano, who controls his own crew, orders the murder of Brendan Filone and the mock execution of Christopher Moltisanti, associates of Tony's, as a reprisal for repeated hijackings of trucks under Corrado's protection.
-Tony defuses the situation by allowing his uncle to be installed as boss of the family (following the death of previous boss Jackie Aprile from cancer), while Tony retains actual control of most dealings from behind the scenes.
+Tony defuses the situation by allowing his uncle to be installed as boss of the family (following the death of the previous boss Jackie Aprile from cancer), while Tony retains actual control of most dealings from behind the scenes.
 Corrado discovers the subterfuge, after talking to Livia and falling for her subtle manipulation, and he orders an attempt on Tony's life.
 The assassination is botched and Tony responds violently, before confronting his mother for her role in plotting his downfall; she appears to have a psychologically triggered stroke as a result.
 Junior is arrested by the FBI on charges related to the federal indictments before Tony gets a chance to murder him in retaliation.